 About

-The US Centers for Disease Control estimates 20% of all adults (1 in 4 female-assigned-at-birth and 1 in 6 male-assigned-at-birth people) experience rape or sexual abuse by an older child or an adult by the age of 18.
-New studies suggest that gender non-conforming children may be at even greater risk.
+While the US Centers for Disease Control estimates 20% of all adults (1 in 4 assigned female-at-birth and 1 in 6 assigned-male-at-birth people) experience rape or sexual assault by an older child or adult by age 18, the American Academy of Pediatrics suggests gender non-conforming children may be at even greater risk.
+Additionally, a 2011 study of more than 1,000 transgender people found over 50% experienced sexual violence at some point in their lives.
+Of those who were adult sexual violence survivors, 72% had also survived child sexual abuse.

 This project uses storytelling and survivor leadership to illuminate the needs and wisdom of survivors at this vulnerable intersection, in service of co-creating the answer to the question: “What would have to be true for no child to ever be raped or sexually assaulted again?”